Can You Rent a Timeshare If You Don’t Own One?

 Renting Timeshares – The Owner’s View

-Let’s get into the mechanics of renting a timeshare.
-We’ll look at it from the standpoint of a person renting.
-We’ll also view it from the perspective of a timeshare owner.
+We'll look at it from the standpoint of a person renting.

 I want to take this approach because understanding what’s happening on the backend will help you make better, more informed choices.